hpamanji/terraform-zero-to-hero-course/Day_02/01_providers.md

 The name in the block (aws in this example) refers to the provider.
 The arguments inside the block (like region) define settings specific to the provider.

-To allow Terraform to communicate with AWS, configure credentials using AWS CLI:
+`Note: To allow Terraform to communicate with AWS, configure credentials using AWS CLI:`
 ```cmd
 aws configure
 ```